flowr-analysis/flowr/.github/CONTRIBUTING.md

 With this, the artificial message

-> `feat, test-fix: Support for branching in dataflow, fixed branching-test`
+> `feat, test-fix: Support for branching in dataflow, fixed branching test`

 represents the addition of a new feature and the fix of a corresponding test.
+With scopes, it could look like this:

+> `feat, test-fix(dataflow): Support branching & fixed branching test`

 To skip the `ci`, you can prefix the commit message with `[skip ci]`.